I – OBJECTIVES

 The status of Society Member or Associate Member is lost by:

 2. Termination or suspension by the General Council for non-payment of the membership fees for 4 years or for a serious reason.
 The member must be notified each of the 4 years of the lack of payment and suspension is at the discretion of the UIP Executive Committee.

 III – ADMINISTRATIVE STRUCTURES

-4 – the President of each Titular Society together with one member from each of them
+4. The President of each Member Society together with one member from each of them

 IV – FUNCTIONING

-The President presents his/her report to the Congress at the Council Meeting of the International Union of Phlebology and invites comments.
-In his/her report, the President must give an account of his/her activities and those of the Council.
-He/She must announce the names of any new members of the honorary members and inform of any change in the Constitution or of the dissolution of the Union.
+The President presents his/her report to the Congress at the General Council Meeting of the UIP and invites comments.
+In his/her report, the President must give an account of his/her activities and those of the Executive Committee.
+He/She must announce the names of any new members and inform the General Council of any proposed changes in the Constitution or of the dissolution of the Union.

-A General Meeting of the Council is held at each Chapter meeting and World Congress of the International Union of Phlebology; a meeting of the Council can also be called by the President or at the request of one quarter of its members.
+A meeting of the General Council is held at each Chapter meeting and World Congress of the UIP.
+A meeting of the General Council can also be called by the President or at the request of one quarter of its members.

-(1) All the members of the Council can take part in the debates, but only the following are entitled to vote on the Council:
+1. All the members of the General Council can take part in the debates, but only the following are entitled to vote on the Council:

 – Societies representing a group of countries in which no other member society of the UIP exists: 2 votes